Abdelaal296/WiFi-Card-Application/README.md

 Money Transfer: Select the recipient's network, enter the amount, and complete the transaction securely.
 Balance Transfer: Choose a network, enter the balance amount, and transfer it to another user on a different network.
 Screenshots
+Once the app is publicly available, screenshots of the user interface will be added here.

 Upcoming Features
 Multi-currency support: Transfer money between different currencies.